lilianngweta/personal-website/index.md

 <img style="float: right; padding: 0px 0px 10px 10px;" class="portrait" src="picture.png" width="200px">

 I am a Research Scientist at IBM Research in Cambridge, MA.
 I completed my PhD in Computer Science at Rensselaer Polytechnic Institute (RPI), where I was advised by <a href="https://www.cs.rpi.edu/~gittea/">Prof. Alex Gittens</a> in collaboration with <a href="https://moonfolk.github.io">Dr. Mikhail Yurochkin</a> and <a href="https://yuekai.github.io">Prof. Yuekai Sun</a>.
-Before RPI, I graduated with a Bachelor’s degree in Software Engineering from Barrett, The Honors College at Arizona State University.
+Before RPI, I obtained a Bachelor’s degree in Software Engineering from Barrett, The Honors College at Arizona State University.
 During my studies, I did summer research internships at IBM Research and Microsoft Research.

 <!-- My current research focuses on efficient techniques for alignment of foundation models.
 I am also interested in the out-of-distribution (OOD) generalization research and the applications of AI in solving real world problems. -->